facebook/react-native-website/docs/native-modules-ios.md

 > NOTE: Sharing dispatch queues between modules
 >
-> The `methodQueue` method will be called once when the module is initialized, and then retained by the bridge, so there is no need to keep a reference to the queue yourself, unless you wish to make use of it within your module.
-However, if you wish to share the same queue between multiple modules then you will need to ensure that you retain and return the same queue instance for each of them; merely returning a queue of the same name for each won't work.
+> The `methodQueue` method will be called once when the module is initialized, and then retained by React Native, so there is no need to keep a reference to the queue yourself, unless you wish to make use of it within your module.
+However, if you wish to share the same queue between multiple modules then you will need to ensure that you retain and return the same queue instance for each of them.

 ### Dependency Injection

-React Native will initialize any registered `RCTBridgeModules` automatically, however you may wish to instantiate your own module instances (so you may inject dependencies, for example).
+React Native will create and initialize any registered native modules automatically.
+However, you may wish to create and initialize your own module instances to, for example, inject dependencies.

 You can do this by creating a class that implements the `RCTBridgeDelegate` Protocol, initializing an `RCTBridge` with the delegate as an argument and initialising a `RCTRootView` with the initialized bridge.